-This season here are the tops tips before starting a garden.
+his season, several homeowners are planning to start a landscaping project.
 That is what spring is all about.
-So as many of you are debating and planning on what and ultimately WHERE you will put your garden this spring, I wanted to share some tips for how to make sure you find the right spot from the get-go so you can deeply enjoy your garden.
-If you want to hear even more you can listen in to the podcast episode where I also discuss ways I am personally beginning this season as well.
+So as many of you are debating and planning on what and ultimately WHERE you will put your garden this spring, I wanted to share some landscaping tips for how to make sure you find the right spot from the get-go so you can deeply enjoy your garden.
+If you want to hear even more, you can listen in to the podcast episode where I also discuss ways I am personally beginning this season as well.

-If you want to learn even more about beginning your first garden you can find everything in my E-book as well.
+If you want to learn even more about beginning your first garden, you can find everything in the Beginner Gardener Course as well.

 How to find your hardiness zone:

 This is the most important thing to identify before you plan anything for your garden.
 Knowing your Hardiness Zone is essential for a few reasons: